This page contains the answers to questions that have been asked of the instructors and other common questions.

 How do I get a mobile phone for Rome?

 - Use your existing UNLOCKED mobile phone with a new SIM card.
-You can replace the SIM card in your phone with another.
+If your phone is unlocked you can replace the SIM card in your phone with another.
 The SIM card essentially stores YOUR identity.
 Replacing it creates a new identity and essentially a new phone.
 Phones that you get from major carriers are almost assuredly locked.
 Rule-of-thumb: if you don’t know if your phone is locked or not…it is.
 If you do bring an unlocked phone (sometimes called a “world phone”), you can purchase an Italian SIM card (usually at the airport or a local mobile phone store – there are MANY) for around 25 Euros.

-- Buy/rent a cheap Italian mobile phone.
+- Buy a cheap Italian mobile phone.
 You can buy a pre-paid Italian mobile phone (you will have to determine what you want to pre-pay for…e.g., texts, talk minutes, etc.) and use that.
 Costs about 50 Euros.
-You can buy such things at the airport – look for a mobile phone shop (e.g., Vodafone, Wind, TIM).
-Of course, during check in you can ask the Rome Center where you can buy one locally with the right configuration (my recommendation).
+I recommend that during Rome Center check in you ask where you can buy such a phone close by and what type to get.
 The pre-paid Italian phones are convenient for calling locally (e.g., between students) and for the Rome Center to get a hold of you.
 In my experience, however, most of the contacting is done via text and the Facebook group using existing U.S. phones that everyone has.

 Which medical care facilities should I go to if I need to go to one?

-On Call International is the student healthcare insurance that you have while studying abroad with UW.
+CESI (Cultural Insurance Services International) provides the UW Study Abroad health care plan.
 UW Study Abroad has provided us a list of clinic/hospitals, doctors and mental healthcare providers in Rome that are covered by OnCall International.

 If I’m getting financial aid, can I use some of it to buy an airplane ticket now?